erebos12/what_is_agile/agile_in_a_nutshell.md

 ## Individuals and interactions over processes and tools

-* Let people who do the job create the best working processes.
+* Let people who do the job creating the best working processes.
   - Respect peoples expertise to do the best to get the job done.
 (TRUST & RESPECT)
   - self-organized (autonomuous) teams => no project-manager needed anymore!!!
   - teams decide on their own what process they follow.
 For example one teams in an organization are using XP, another Scrum and a third team does Kanban